 As a public institution in New York State where Freedom of Information laws are broad, FIT is legally required to review and produce documents and data—including email—at the public’s request, regardless of the purpose of the request, with limited exceptions.
 In addition, FIT is subject to review by any number of agencies charged with enforcing certain legal and compliance obligations.
 The scope and burdens of such reviews can greatly increase when we keep more information for terms longer than are required by New York State Archives MI-1 retention schedule.

 To aid in this best practice behavior for email, FIT will begin slowly moving toward an email retention program in which all emails older than eight (8) years will be deleted automatically, including archived messages, chat histories, attachments, and emails that have been moved to Labels (referred to as “folders” in Outlook).
-This program will go into full effect on February 28, 2019.
 The initial deletions of emails will happen in phases.